KabeerJamal/npm-Run-Start-Behind-the-scenes/README.md

 ## 🔧 How I Demonstrate It

-I don’t just explain the theory — I **prove it with real-world examples**:
+I don’t just explain the theory, I **prove it with real-world examples**:

 - Inspecting real processes in Linux (WSL) 🐧
 - Tracing the actual npm source code